-Summer holiday means a bit more time for leisure.
-Whether it’s a weekend mini-break or a relaxing month spent at the cottage, us knitters often prioritize our projects when we pack up to hit the road.
+Summer holiday means a bit more time for leisure for me.
+No matter how we spend our down time, us knitters often prioritize our projects when we pack up to hit the road.

 Whether it’s a simple satisfying take-along project, or something grander, we’ve usually got something on the needles.